rphair/frankenwallet/CONTRIBUTING.md

 1. a [pull request](https://github.com/rphair/frankenwallet/pulls) that you submit is merged by the maintainer
 1. the maintainer pushes content directly

-From the time content is pushed or merged, a Jekyll rebuild and content update on frankenwallet.com currently takes 60 to 90 seconds.
+From the time content is pushed or merged, a Jekyll rebuild and content update on frankenwallet.com currently takes about a minute.
 Each automatic rebuild of the site can be seen & monitored here: https://github.com/rphair/frankenwallet/deployments